Discover a step-by-step strategy that will help any start-up entrepreneur create and run their own eCommerce business.

 Let’s break the stigma: you don’t have to be techy to run an ecommerce site.
 If you are techy: brilliant.
 You are going to love this venture, and you might find yourself progressing to set up a hosted site before others.

 But – to be honest there are some brilliant platforms out there you just have to know the pros and cons of the very best platforms, in order to make a decision.
 Don’t dwell at this step.

-This is where you use somebody else’s eCommerce platform to sell your products.
+This is where you use somebody else’s web solution to sell your products.
 For example: sites like Amazon, Not on the High Street, Esty or Ebay.

 I own a beauty company that sells products on Amazon.
 From this experience, I have learnt that selling on Amazon is hyper competitive and, perhaps more critically, you don’t get access to the customers.
 The customers that you sell to on Amazon, belong to Amazon.
 That is, you cannot market to them or connect with them easily or with your own, brand personality.

 The second option, is to use an existing software package that has already been developed.
 Nowadays, there are a lot of options when it comes to eCommerce software providers.
 If you go down this route, I would suggest you use a subscription, cloud based model like Shopify or Squarespace.
 They host the site, they constantly develop the code and update it which saves a big headache for you.
 They often have apps that you can use to help your site function well, so whilst it is not as tailored to your needs as the bespoke option, it is pretty good.

 The benefits of this system are also significant, you can have a site set up pretty quickly, the framework is very robust and always up-to-date.
 You don’t have to think about hosting the site which solves another headache, and there is more than likely an app to give you the extra bit that is missing from the standard site.
 You don’t need a specialist team to help you build the site and this can save you a small fortune.
 It’s a great option for those starting out in e-commerce or those established sites that have a niche base and steady income.